bentoml/Yatai/docs/source/installation/yatai.rst

 .. _yatai-installation-steps:

-Installation steps
+Installation Steps
 ------------------

 .. note::

   If you don't have :code:`kubectl` installed and you are using :code:`minikube`, you can use :code:`minikube kubectl --` instead of :code:`kubectl`, for more details on using it, please check: `minikube kubectl <https://minikube.sigs.k8s.io/docs/commands/kubectl/>`_

-1. Create namespace
+1. Create Namespace
 ^^^^^^^^^^^^^^^^^^^

 .. code:: bash